ausaccessfed/spin/README.md

     After registration, please contact AAF to request that your registration be converted to an `auresearch` service to ensure SPIN works correctly.

-2. Extract the SPIN archive to `/opt`.
+2. Install SPIN.

+    If you have a zip archive, extract it to `/opt`.
 This will create `/opt/spin` with the necessary directory structure beneath.

+    Alternatively, you clone from git directly:
+    ```shell
+    git clone https://github.com/ausaccessfed/spin.git /opt/spin/app
+    ```
+    N.B.
+The destination path of `/opt/spin/app` is required.

 3. Install site-specific assets.